statonlab/tripal_dev_seed/README.md

 ## kegg_annotations

-KEGG annotations generated using the KEGG_KOALA tool, corresponding to the sequence features.
+KEGG annotations generated using the KEGG_

+tool, corresponding to the sequence features.

 ## documentation